jstmn/Jrl/README.md

 ## Installation

-Clone the repo and install with poetry.
-Don't use the version on pypi - it will remain out of date until this project hardens
+Clone the repo and install with uv.
+Don't use the version on pypi - it will remain out of date until this project hardens.
 ```
 git clone https://github.com/jstmn/Jrl.git && cd Jrl/
-poetry env use python3.10
-poetry install --without dev
-# or:
-poetry install # includes dev dependencies, like the linter
+uv sync
+uv pip install -e .
 ```